off-origami/astro-boilerplate-landing-page/README.md

 ### Tailwind CSS
 Tailwind CSS is pre-configured to streamline styling.
 You can customize it via the ```tailwind.config.mjs``` file.

-### Sitemap Generation
-Automatically generate a sitemap for your project using the Astro Sitemap integration.

 ### Code Quality Tools
 - ESLint: For linting and enforcing best practices in your code.